-There are storage facilities in most residence halls for large luggage.
+There are limited storage facilities in most residence halls for large luggage.
 (Students are expected to keep weekend bags in their rooms.)
-Each item must be labeled with the student's name, room number, and home address, using the storage stickers provided on site.
+Storage is available on a "first-come, first-served" basis.
+Each stored item must be labeled with the student's name, room number, home address, and date stored using the storage stickers provided on site.
 Charges may be assessed for special handling.
 The University does not accept responsibility for any loss or damage for items students placed in storage.

-Items may be stored in trunks or metal trashcans with lids.
+Items may be stored in trunks, metal trashcans or plastic storage containers with lids.
 Fire regulations require that no cardboard boxes be used for storage of items.
 Each student may store a maximum of three storage containers, but furniture may not be stored in University storage areas.

 Summer storage is permitted, but any personal property remaining in the assigned room at the closing of the current housing contract or in the storage rooms past the removal times will be deemed abandoned and may be disposed of without notice at the discretion of the Assistant Vice Chancellor for Housing and Residential Education.
+All items must be logged in.
+Students should retain receipts for their records.